Born--Infeld-type electrodynamics and magnetic black holes: Thermodynamics

 where $\kappa_S$ is the surface gravity and $r_+$ is the event horizon.
 From Eqs.
 (12) and (13), we obtain the relations

 Making use of Eqs.
 (22), (27), and (28) one finds the Hawking temperature

 The plot of the Hawking temperature versus the horizon $x_+$ is given in Fig. 6.

-Fig. 6 shows that the Hawking temperature is always positive, and therefore, the black hole is stable for any parameters.
+Figure 6 shows that the Hawking temperature possesses a maximum for some parameters $0.5\geq\sigma\geq 0.1$ and it is not always positive, and therefore, the black hole is not stable.
+For $\sigma> 0.5$ maxima of the Hawking temperature are absent, phase transitions do not take place and black holes are stable.
 The heat capacity is defined as follows

 where we use the entropy which satisfies the Hawking area low $S=A/(4G)=\pi r_+^2/G$.
 It follows from Eq.
-(30) that the heat capacity diverges when the Hawking temperature has extremum.
-But in our case (see Fig. 6) there is no extremum of the Hawking temperature, and there is no phase transition of the second-order.
+(30) that the heat capacity diverges when the Hawking temperature has an extremum.
+According to Fig. 6 there is a maximum of the Hawking temperature for $0.5\geq\sigma\geq 0.1$, and there are phase transitions of the second-order.